on gross receipts, and 5.99% on taxable net income

 - Veterans’ Employment Tax Credit

-Economic presence (for tax years starting January 1, 2019 and thereafter)
+Economic presence (for tax year 2019 through present day)

 Section 103 of the BIRT regulations were amended to reflect the ruling of the U.S. Supreme Court in the case of South Dakota v.
 Wayfair, Inc.